oskarrough/dotfiles/OSX.md

 ### Configure Sublime Text

-Install [Package Manager for ST3](https://sublime.wbond.net/installation#st3) and install the package "Package Syncing".
+Install [Package Manager for ST3](https://sublime.wbond.net/installation#st3) by doing `cmd+shift+p` and doing "Install package control".
+Then install the package "Package Syncing".
 Then you need to set the sync folder and enable it:

 ```
 Package Syncing: Define… "/Users/oskar/Dropbox/Apps/Sublime Text/sync"